The Father Factor – Dick S. Forbes, MA

 A study using data from the Fragile Families and Child Wellbeing Study revealed that in many cases the absence of a biological father contributes to increased risk of child maltreatment.
 The results suggest that Child Protective Services (CPS) agencies have some justification in viewing the presence of a social father as increasing children’s risk of abuse and neglect.
 It is believed that in families with a non-biological (social) father figure, there is a higher risk of abuse and neglect to children, despite the social father living in the household or only dating the mother.

 “CPS Involvement in Families with Social Fathers.”
 Fragile Families Research Brief No.46.
-Princeton, NJ and New York, NY: Bendheim-Thomas Center for Research on Child Wellbeing and Social Indicators Survey Center, 2010.

 Even after controlling for community context, there is significantly more drug use among children who do not live with their mother and father.